• Home

 “Have Yourself a Merry Little Christmas,” as well as A Swingin’ Christmas is available on Apple Music.

-Filed Under: Song of the Day, The 12 Days of a Tony Bennett Christmas Tagged With: A Swingin' Christmas, Hugh Martin, Judy Garland, Meet Me In St. Louis, Ralph Blane, The Count Basie Big Band, Tony Bennett
+Filed Under: Song of the Day Tagged With: Hugh Martin, Judy Garland, Meet Me In St. Louis, Ralph Blane, The Count Basie Big Band, Tony Bennett

 • 1